-Welcome to the Department of Pharmaceutical Sciences webpage which serves to introduce the department.
+Welcome to the CAPS Department webpage which serves to introduce the department.
 Faculty in the department teach courses in the Pharm.D. program and offer instruction to Ph.D. students.
 The Pharm.D. courses that are taught by faculty in the department, provide an understanding of the basic pharmaceutical and biomedical sciences relevant to the practice of pharmacy.
 This occurs mainly within the first 2 years of the program and serves as the foundation for the clinical sciences.
-Where an interdisciplinary approach is possible, Pharmaceutical Sciences faculty provide instruction alongside their Clinical Sciences colleagues.
+Where an interdisciplinary approach is possible, CAPS faculty provide instruction alongside their Clinical Sciences colleagues.

 Active learning strategies are used, wherever possible, to engage students effectively, enabling them also to attain a fuller understanding of principles and a better retention of information.
 Hands-on laboratory skills are taught in the compounding laboratory and writing and calculation skills (numeracy) are developed in students.
 The exams conducted in the department are a good test of students’ abilities but are also fair.
 A positive attitude to the profession and the importance of a strong science foundation in the practice of pharmacy are emphasized.
 The department plays its role to equip students with the knowledge, skills and attitudes necessary to deliver contemporary pharmaceutical care.
 Students will also be equipped to pursue advanced training to become pharmaceutical scientists and/or educators to meet the needs of society and of the country.